-- a) To build bridges between the Ancient Indian knowledge systems and the current knowledge systems. - b) To explore Ancient Sciences and Technologies with a modern perspective to build alternate viable systems for the future. - c) To collect, preserve, and maintain the manuscripts dealing with Ancient Indian Sciences and Technology. - d) To train traditional scholars in order to undertake research in application oriented knowledge mining.
+- To build bridges between the Ancient Indian knowledge systems and the current knowledge systems. - To explore Ancient Sciences and Technologies with a modern perspective to build alternate viable systems for the future. - To train traditional scholars in order to undertake research in application oriented knowledge mining. - To collect, preserve, and maintain the manuscripts dealing with Ancient Indian Sciences and Technology.

 The Department offers a Ph.
-D. programme in Sanskrit Studies.
-While the present focus of programme is in Language Technologies and Ayurveda, the Department encourages research in Sanskrit Studies in other disciplines such as Physical Sciences, Social Sciences, Management, etc. The Ph.D.
-Progamme extends over a minimum period of two years from the date of confirmation of admission.
-The nature of each programme is individually decided for each candidate which may include two courses and a dissertation on an approved topic under the Faculty guidance.
+D. program in Sanskrit Studies.
+While the present focus of program is in Language Technologies and Ayurveda, the Department encourages research in Sanskrit Studies in other disciplines such as Physical Sciences, Social Sciences, Management, etc. The Ph.D.
+Program extends over a minimum period of two years from the date of confirmation of admission.
+The nature of each program is individually decided for each candidate, which will include four courses and a dissertation on an approved topic under the Faculty guidance.